 Grease traps must be installed by a licensed plumber.
 They will be able to advise you on the best hydraulic design, venting and backflow prevention.
 They will also need to supply a Certificate of Compliance for their work, which will be required by the local water authority.

 Can I install an above ground grease trap?

 Yes, grease traps can be installed either above or below ground depending upon the circumstances of your location.
 However, you need to be aware that if the grease trap is located above the waste water collection point, a pump tank will be required to pump the waste water up to the grease trap.

-Your first preference should be to drain the waste water by gravity to the grease trap and then by gravity out to sewer.
+Your first preference should be to drain waste water by gravity to grease traps and then by gravity out to sewer.
 This avoids any maintenance issues associated with a pump unit.

 Thin Skin or Paneltim® Construction

 Viking Plastics offers are choice of construction types – thin skin tanks or Paneltim® tanks.
 Paneltim® is an innovative 50mm thick, dual skin sandwich panel with an internal cross-rib- cell structure that is lightweight yet offers superior strength and rigidity in both length and width.